 Lastly, we assessed how easy each blender was to clean.
 This involved evaluating the ease of disassembly and hand washing of all components, with special emphasis on the blades.
 All the blenders proved fairly easy to hand wash, but the EvolutionX particularly impressed us with a detachable blade plate that was especially easy to clean.

 Cleaning the Nutribullet and Magic Bullet was fairly straightforward.
 However, these designs do not include a detachable blade, which makes it impossible to avoid potentially damaging the motor base while washing.
-Although it is not the easiest to clean, the IPX7-rated Leegoal Bravo is easy to dismantle, and thanks to the waterproof rating, there's no need to worry about damaging the motor during cleaning.

 The PopBabies blender was our least favorite to clean.
 A fixed blade at the bottom of the bottle was hard to reach, and the process was further complicated by the need for a brush to clean the interior.
 However, rinsing immediately after use always reduces the need for strenuous scrubbing.